StriderLiu/MyWebCrawler/README.md

 java-web-crawler
 ================

-Several web crawlers implemented in Java using singlethreaded and multithreaded designs.
+Singlethreaded and multithreaded web crawlers implemented in Java